rusticata/asn1-rs/README.md

 [[X.690]] also defines Distinguished Encoding Rules (DER), which is BER with added rules to ensure canonical and unequivocal binary representation of objects.

-The choice of which one to use is usually guided by the speficication of the data format based on BER or DER: for example, X.509 uses DER as encoding representation.
+The choice of which one to use is usually guided by the specification of the data format based on BER or DER: for example, X.509 uses DER as encoding representation.

 The main traits for parsing are the [`BerParser`](https://docs.rs/asn1-rs/latest/asn1_rs/from_ber/trait.BerParser.html) and